MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ## More information

-For detailed information about licensing, check this out...
+More information about licenses and license management in PowerApps is available [here](//power-platform/admin/wp-license-management).